We have provided a list of often-asked FAQs to help guide you through planning your Kingdom Garden Room.

 If the building is solely or partially for business use, your Accountant can advise if and how much you can offset as a cost against earnings.
 Do not forget about any specific pathway, interior finishes and furniture too.
 Ask about Capital Gains Tax, as planning now may avoid an unexpected tax bill when you sell the property later.

-Easy, visit this Government website for all current rules.
-Also, give a very detailed and simple to understand explanation here.
+Easy, visit this Government website for all the current rules.
+Also, give a very detailed and simple-to-understand explanation here.

 Yes but as this is treated then as an extension to the house, planning restraints need to be considered.

-If you want an occasional use structure, then a lower cost and lessor insulated building may suffice.
-If you plan to use year round, then invest in a building with good insulation and low cost appliances as both will help recoup your investment.
-If noisy inside or needing to be very quiet inside, then consider upgrading the acoustic insulation.
+If you want an occasional-use structure, then a lower-cost and lesser insulated building may suffice.
+If you plan to use it year-round, then invest in a building with good insulation and low-cost appliances as both will help recoup your investment.
+If noisy inside or need to be very quiet inside, then consider upgrading the acoustic insulation.
 We recommend a physical Cat 6 internet supply over less reliable WiFi.

 Most buildings less than 2.5m high can be within 2 meters of a boundary without considering planning.
 As well as ‘kerb appeal’ of the front facade, consider the view out and how the sun can affect glare and heat ingress inside.

-Consider the uses for the building and sktech out how you would set out and furniture inside.
-Planning could allow up half the area of your building but do not create something that negatively domainates a plot.
+Consider the uses for the building and sketch out how you would set out and furniture inside.
+Planning could allow up half the area of your building but do not create something that negatively dominates a plot.

-Be cautious of buying an off the shelf building.
-Whilst modular builds are often calculated to reduce waste and offer lower prices, a savvy provider can guide to to best value.
-Why not have windows and doors where you need them?.
-Using 1.2 meter wide sections means better value from a 4.8 meter wall than a 5m wall.
+Be cautious about buying an off-the-shelf building.
+Whilst modular builds are often calculated to reduce waste and offer lower prices, a savvy provider can guide to the best value.
+Why not have windows and doors where you need them?
+Using 1.2 meter wide sections means a better value from a 4.8-meter wall than a 5m wall.

 Some are.
 Look for timbers from sustainable sources, the best insulation in walls, windows and doors and general quality that will ensure the building lasts.
 Modern base systems such as ground screws and pads can help avoid the movement of many tonnes of waste moved from site and new materials arriving.
 More locally sourced materials and recycling of waste materials will help reduce your carbon footprint too.